Life insurance for people with HIV: What you need to know

 1. Compare quotes.
 It’s important to shop the market for life insurance in general, and especially for people who are living with a health condition like HIV.
 Working with an independent broker like Policygenius can help you get life insurance quotes from multiple insurers and compare options to find out which type of policy will be best for you.

 2. Fill out your application with a licensed agent.
 A Policygenius expert will ask you questions about your health history and treatment plan, and help you fill out your application details.
-It'll be helpful for you to disclose any other health conditions or medications you’re managing during your initial call.
-If you're applying for a guaranteed issue policy, you won’t need to provide as many health details.
+It’ll be helpful for you to disclose any other health conditions or medications you’re managing during your initial call.
+Depending on the insurer you’re applying with, you may have to fill out an additional form providing specific details about your HIV history — if this is your case, your agent will let you know and send you the form.
+If you’re applying for a guaranteed issue policy, you won’t need to provide as many health details.

 3. Schedule a medical exam.
-Most people applying for life insurance will need to take a medical exam.
-The exam is similar to a routine doctor’s visit, and it’s paid for by the insurance company.
-If you're applying for a guaranteed issue policy, you won’t need to take an exam.
+Most people applying for traditional life insurance will need to take a medical exam.
+The exam is similar to a routine doctor’s visit and paid for by the insurance company.
+If you’re applying for a guaranteed issue policy, you won’t need to take an exam.

 5. Sign your policy.
 Once the insurance company comes back with a decision, you’re able to sign your policy documents and pay your first premium to activate coverage.